Wolves sale approved, as Taylor sends 20% to Lore, Rodriguez

 Lore expressed his excitement Wednesday in a Twitter post.

-“As a middle schooler, I dreamt about owning a sports team — and today I’m so humbled to be a part of the @NBA and @WNBA family,” Lore said.
+“As a middle schooler, I dreamt about owning a sports team — and today I’m so humbled to be a part of the NBA and WNBA family,” Lore said.

 The 80-year-old Taylor purchased the Timberwolves in 1994 for $88 million to keep them from moving to New Orleans.
 He told reporters when the negotiations with Lore and Rodriguez began that the franchise remaining in Minnesota was a condition of the sale.